Everytime: Synopsis

 Inside their hotel room, Spears and her boyfriend start shouting at each other.
-When he tries to make amends and get close to her, she brushes off his attempts and walks away.
+When he tries to make amends and hug her, she brushes off his attempts and walks away.
 Her boyfriend gets mad and then throws a vase at the wall while Spears goes into the bathroom, hurling a drink at the mirror.
 She begins to fill the bathtub and remove her clothes.
 After this, the video includes intercut scenes of a close-up of Spears singing in a white coat in front of a bright white light.
-As she lies in the bathtub, a red string, a custom associated with Kabbalah is seen in her wrist.
+As she lies in the bathtub, a red string, a custom associated with Kabbalah, is seen on her wrist.
 She touches her head and looks at her hand, realizing she is bleeding from the wound.
 Writer Jennifer Vineyard of MTV News speculated the blood in her hand is stigmata, but also indicates she did not know where the blood was coming from, meaning Vineyard may have missed the camera hitting Spears' head and that this is a misinterpretation.
 She loses consciousness in the bathtub and drowns.
 Shortly after, her boyfriend finds her and tries to resuscitate her.
 Meanwhile, it is revealed that in the close-up scenes Spears is actually inside a hospital hallway.
 The video continues with scenes of her being carried into an ambulance and surrounded by photographers, as well as scenes of her being resuscitated by doctors in a hospital bed.
-The ghost of Spears in a white shirt, watches herself in the bed and walks into the next room, where a baby girl is born.
+The ghost of Spears in a white shirt watches herself in the bed and walks into the next room, where a baby girl is born.
 Spears is then seen running away from the camera into the light.
 The music video ends with her rising from under the water, resting her head and smiling, suggesting the whole scene of her death was a dream or a morbid fantasy.